AasthaaPal/GameTheory/README.md

 1. All time slots are exactly 60 minutes long.
 2. Booking conflicts are resolved server-side by checking for overlapping slots.
 3. A specific data structure for centers, sports, and bookings is assumed.
+4. The system assumes that each sport has a fixed number of courts and time slots.

 - Limitations:

 1. Recurring bookings are not supported.
 2. The application is not fully responsive on smaller screens.
 3. Authentication is not implemented (trusted users assumed).
+4. User authentication is implemented using a PIN-based system with bcrypt for hashing.
+5. The current implementation does not include payment processing.